Residential Shade Sails

-Step 2 – If it is free standing then you will need to make sure your posts are all in. (if we know you need help with your post there is a company here in the Denver metro area that will give you a great product for about ½ of what any other company can provide.
-Including us and that’s why we just give you their name) If you’re using brackets these will need to be installed as well.
+Step 2- If it is free-standing then you will need to make sure your posts are all in.
+If you’re using brackets these will need to be installed as well.

-At the bottom of this page, there is a PDF File with some basic guidelines to help with your design.
+At the bottom of this page, there is a word doc with some basic guidelines to help with your design.

-The biggest mistakes I see hands down is ending up with a shade that is too small.
+The biggest mistakes I see hands down is ending up with a shade too small.
 Remember that with the line of the material concave between the anchor points the ground coverage really shrinks.
-If you have an area that you really need to be covered, be sure that you’re increasing the dimensions for the post/anchor points so that once the sail is installed it covers the area in its entirety.
+If you have an area that you really need covered be sure that you’re increasing the dimensions for the post/anchor points that once the sail is installed it covers the area in its entirety.

 A single 4 point Sail will give you the biggest bargain for your dollar and also provide you with more shade than multiple 3 point sails.

 Lastly- All of the materials we use are comparable in price and durability.
 They all come in different standard widths.
 It is this factor that we will use for the preliminary budgets.
 We will go with the material that is going to end up with the least amount of waste in your project.